18 Brilliant Uses for Rubbing Alcohol You’ll Wish You Knew Sooner

 Step away from the pricy cleaners and say hello to cost-effective rubbing alcohol.

 Just reach into the medicine cabinet the next time you need to clean chrome bathroom fixtures.
 Because it quickly evaporates upon contact with surfaces, it cleans and disinfects chrome, stainless steel, and glass without streaking, according to Carol Smith, the owner of Hire A Maid.
 Pour some rubbing alcohol straight from the bottle onto a soft, absorbent cloth and the fixtures.
-No need to rinse – the alcohol just evaporates.
-It does a great job of making chrome sparkle, plus it will kill any germs in its path.
+No need to rinse since the alcohol evaporates.

-When you are spritzing your head with hairspray, some of it inevitably winds up on the mirror.
+When you are spritzing your head with hair spray, some of it inevitably winds up on the mirror.
 A quick wipe with rubbing alcohol will whisk away that sticky residue and leave your mirror sparkling clean.
 Not only does rubbing alcohol polish mirrors, but it’s also useful for cleaning windows and glass crystal too, according to Stephanie Cooper of Energy Cleaning.

 Rubbing alcohol does a terrific job of cleaning the slates of venetian blinds.
-To make quick work of the job, wrap a flat tool—a spatula or maybe a 6-inch drywall knife—in cloth and secure with a rubber band.
+To make quick work of the job, wrap a flat tool—a spatula or maybe a six-inch drywall knife—in cloth and secure with a rubber band.
 Dip in alcohol and go to work.

 Do your windows frost up in the wintertime?
-Wash them with a solution of 1/2 cup rubbing alcohol to 1 quart (1 litre) water to prevent the frost.
+Wash them with a solution of 1/2 cup rubbing alcohol to one quart (one litre) water to prevent the frost.
 Polish the windows with newspaper after you wash them to make them shine.